Doctelligence/doctelligence.github.io/github.md

 ## Stay Updated with Our Latest Contributions

-We are excited to share our ongoing work in the rapidly evolving fields of **Decentralized AI** and **Data Sovereignty**.
+We are excited to share our ongoing work in the rapidly evolving fields of **Decentralized AI** and **Data Ownership**.
 To stay up-to-date with our latest projects, innovations, and contributions, we invite you to explore the following:

 - **Latest Research** and **White Papers**
 - **Cutting-Edge Technologies** driving Decentralized Intelligence